-Trump awards Medal of Freedom to military hero who freed more than 75 hostages in Iraq
+Trump awards Medal of Honor to military hero who freed more than 75 hostages in Iraq

 "My team was responsible for one of the buildings that the hostages were being held in," Payne said.
 "What was significant is that there were freshly dug graves, if we didn't action this target then the hostages will probably be executed."

-As soon as Payne's team hit the ground, they came under heavy enemy fire.
+As soon as Payne's team hit the ground in the Kirkuk Province, they came under heavy enemy fire.
 Master Sgt.
 Josh Wheeler, another Delta Force operator, was killed after exposing himself to enemy fire.
-Wheeler's wife joined the ceremony Friday.
+Wheeler's widow, Ashley, attended the ceremony Friday.

 After Payne and his team cleared one building – and freed 38 hostages – the sergeant responded to call for assistance in clearing another building.